Legal landscape note: This article was originally published in 2017 and describes the law as it stood at that time. New Jersey law changes frequently.

 Overview

-New Jersey drivers can now report aggressive, erratic, and distracted driving in real time by simply dialing #77 from their mobile phones.
-The #77 alert system is part of a broader state initiative aimed at reducing traffic fatalities, which spiked to 604 deaths in 2016 — an eight percent increase from the previous year.
-Combined with the “UDrive.
+The car ahead of you keeps drifting over the center line, and the driver's eyes are on a phone, not the road.
+In New Jersey, you can report that driver in real time by dialing #77 from your mobile phone.
+The #77 alert system is part of a broader state initiative aimed at reducing traffic fatalities, which spiked to 604 deaths in 2016 -- an eight percent increase from the previous year.
+Combined with the "UDrive.
 UText.
-UPay” campaign, the #77 system gives New Jersey residents an active role in improving road safety.
+UPay" campaign, the #77 system gives New Jersey residents an active role in improving road safety.

 Why the #77 System Was Created